Traditional Friday Dish

-A traditional Moroccan celebration dish with tender vegetables, aromatic spices, and fluffy couscous grains steamed to perfection
+A celebration dish with tender vegetables, aromatic spices, and fluffy steamed couscous grains that bring families together

 1 hour total time